 Idaho Grocery Credit

-If you're an Idaho resident who didn't make enough money in 2013 to file an income tax return, you're eligible to receive a grocery credit refund.
-The grocery tax credit offsets the sales tax on groceries.
+You can get an Idaho grocery credit refund even if you're not required to file an income tax return.
+If you're an Idaho resident who didn't make enough money in 2014 to file an income tax return, you're still eligible to receive a grocery credit refund.
+You must use a form to claim this credit refund.

 - Income Tax Law Chapter 63-3024A: Food Tax Credits and Refunds

 - Income Tax Rule 771 Grocery Credit: Taxable Years Beginning After December 31, 2007 [PDF]